yishanhe/WM-AS-thesis-latex-template/README.md

 then `make latex` or `make pdflatex`to compile the latex.

 #### MacOS or Windows - Using XeLaTex LuaLaTex

+This method shows font as `Arial` (tested in edit mode of PDFExpert).

 Since Mac/Win has the TrueType Arial font installed.
 You can using xelatex or lualatex to do this.